physiatry/physiatry.github.io/quotes.md

 sitemap: false
 ---

+Dr. Shoval has a 5 star (5/5) rating from more than 15 patients.

-A collection of actual quotes from patients and colleagues of Dr. Shoval.
+Here is a collection of actual quotes from patients and colleagues of Dr. Shoval.
 These have been reproduced verbatim, except for occasional (indicated) redactions for confidentiality.

 * TOC here